-- Regular cleaning and maintenance will make your home appliances last longer
+- Good appliance care and regular maintenance will make your home appliances last longer

 - You can also lower energy costs by keeping your appliances running efficiently

 Every home now has a plethora of home appliances.
 Some of these are standard, like an electric kettle, and more modern devices like steam cleaners, coffee machines and bread makers.
-However, all of these appliances need at least a minimum of maintenance if they are to last for a decent lifespan.
+All of these appliances need at least a minimum amount of maintenance if you want them to last for a decent lifespan.

-Repairing home appliances can be expensive, and you can avoid this if you look after the appliances by keeping them clean and properly maintained.
+Repairing home appliances can be expensive, you can avoid this with proper appliance care – by keeping them clean and properly maintained.
 Some simple tips will help to prevent your essential appliances from breaking down.
-These actions cost little or no money and can be done even by those with no experience of electrical appliances.
+Maintaining home appliances cost little or no money and can be done even by those with no experience of electrical appliances.

-No one wants to experience a washing machine or fridge freezer breaking down.
-If this happens over a holiday period, it can be even worse.
-A little research and forethought can help to prevent this from happening.
-So, take a look at these tips and save yourself some money on costly repairs.
+No one wants the headache of their washing machine or fridge freezer breaking down.
+With a little research and forethought you can help to prevent this from happening.
+So, take a look at these tips and save yourself some money or a fast payday loan to pay for costly repairs.